Frank Reich

-After retiring as a player, Reich began an NFL coaching career.
+After retiring as a player, Reich began a coaching career.
 Holding assistant positions from 2008 to 2017, he was the offensive coordinator for the Philadelphia Eagles when they won their first Super Bowl title in Super Bowl LII.
-He served as the head coach of the Indianapolis Colts from 2018 to 2022 and guided the team to two playoff appearances.
+Reich later served as the head coach of the Colts from 2018 to 2022 and guided the team to two playoff appearances.
+He was the Panthers' head coach in 2023 before being fired before the end of the season after a 1–10 record.

 Playing career

-High school years
+High school

-Reich, who is of German descent, attended Cedar Crest High School in Lebanon, Pennsylvania where he played baseball, football, and basketball.
+Reich, who is of German descent, attended Cedar Crest High School in Lebanon, Pennsylvania, where he played baseball, football, and basketball.
 Reich started on the football team for his last two years in high school.
-He played quarterback in the Big 33 Football Classic in 1980 following his senior year of high school.
+Reich played quarterback in the Big 33 Football Classic in 1980 following his senior year of high school.

 College career

-Reich was accepted to the University of Maryland on an athletic scholarship, and played for the Maryland Terrapins football team as backup to starter Boomer Esiason for three years, as well as his roommate.
+Reich was accepted to the University of Maryland on an athletic scholarship and played for the Maryland Terrapins football team.
+He was both backup to and roommate of starter Boomer Esiason for three years.

-The biggest highlight of Reich's college career was the comeback he led against the Miami Hurricanes on November 10, 1984 at the Miami Orange Bowl.
+The biggest highlight of Reich's college career was the comeback he led against the Miami Hurricanes on November 10, 1984, at the Miami Orange Bowl.
 Reich came off the bench to play for Stan Gelbaugh, who had previously replaced him as the starter after Reich separated his shoulder in the fourth week of the season against Wake Forest.
 Quarterback Bernie Kosar had led Miami to a 31–0 halftime lead.
 At the start of the third quarter, Reich led the Terrapins on multiple scoring drives.
 Three touchdowns in the third quarter and a fourth at the start of the final quarter turned what was a blowout into a close game.
 With Miami leading 34–28, Reich hit Greg Hill with a 68-yard touchdown pass, which deflected off the hands of Miami safety Darrell Fullington to take the lead.
 Maryland scored once more to cap a 42–9 second half, and won 42–40, completing what was then the biggest comeback in NCAA history.